Air strike kills dozens of Syrians waiting to buy bread

 BREAD SHORTAGE

-Witness Hamawi said more than 1,000 people had been queuing at the bakery in the town of Halfaya.
+Witness Hamawi said more than 1,000 people had been queuing at the bakery.
 Shortages of fuel and flour have made bread production erratic across the country, and people often wait hours to buy loaves.

 "We hadn't received flour in around three days so everyone was going to the bakery today, and lots of them were women and children," Hamawi said.
 "I still don't know yet if my relatives are among the dead."